teksi/wastewater/docs/en/extensions-guide/agxx/data_collection_policy_agxx.rst

 Handling of organisations
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 In the models AG-64/AG-96, the organisations table differs from VSA.
 It has 20 characters and uses a different prefix.
-In order to maintain the VSA compatibility, TWW 2 AG-64/96 uses the VSA tables and alters the OID only on export.
+In order to maintain the VSA compatibility, TWW 2 AG-64/96 uses the VSA tables.

 There is a set of private entities in the AG-64/AG-96 organisations dataset that were not ported to VSA DSS.
 For these organisations, we use a OID prefix that was generated solely for this purpose and the AG-64/AG-96 postfix.
 The corresponding data is imported on initialisation.

+When exporting a dataset, the organisations are not exported from the TEKSI database.
+Instead, the AG-64/96 Organisation dataset is stored within the plugin and added to the export dataset.

 Last Modification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^